ietf-rats-wg/draft-ietf-rats-reference-interaction-models/draft-ietf-rats-reference-interaction-models.md

 {: #security-and-privacy-considerations}
 # Security and Privacy Considerations

 In a remote attestation procedure the Verifier or the Attester MAY want to cryptographically blind several attributes.
-For instance, information can be part of the signature after applying a one-way function (e. g. a hash function).
+For instance, information can be part of the signature after applying a one-way function (e. g., a hash function).

 There is also a possibility to scramble the Nonce or Attester Identity with other information that is known to both the Verifier and Attester.
 A prominent example is the IP address of the Attester that usually is known by the Attester itself as well as the Verifier.
 This extra information can be used to scramble the Nonce in order to counter certain types of relay attacks.

 # Acknowledgments